keyranova/stickytoolbar/README.md

 ### Options:
 - sticky_offset: By default the toolbar sticks to the top of the viewport, increase this number so the toolbar can stick below any fixed elements such as a header.
+- sticky_scrolling_container: to stick the toolbar to the top of a parent container with overflow: auto
 - If your implementation has different classes:
   - sticky_toolbar_container
   - sticky_menubar_container